‘The Walking Dead’ Season 9: What Was That Symbol Painted in Red Paint?

 Of course, fans will just have to continue watching The Walking Dead in order to find out more regarding these strange new symbols.

 Season 9 of AMC’s The Walking Dead will return to AMC on Sunday, March 3.
 The show is scheduled to air at 9 p.m.
 ET.
-As previously reported by the Inquisitr, Episode 12 is titled “Guardians” and the synopsis is as follows.
+As previously reported by The Inquisitr, Episode 12 is titled “Guardians” and the synopsis is as follows.

 “While one community struggles to ease tensions that threaten to divide from within, the true nature of another group comes into focus.
 A mission to rescue a friend has deadly consequences.”